Beverley Palesa Ditsie: Biography

-In 1990, GLOW organised South Africa’s first Pride march, the first Pride on the African continent, attracting more than 800 participants despite initial fears of violence.
+In 1990, GLOW organised South Africa's first Pride march, the first Pride on the African continent, attracting more than 800 participants despite initial fears of violence.
 For Ditsie, the event was a moment of profound liberation, though it brought serious threats to her once it was televised.

 Her international impact grew in 1995, when she addressed the UN World Conference on Women, delivering the first speech at the United Nations to call for LGBTQ+ rights as human rights.

 Seeking to bring visibility beyond political spaces, she later joined the reality TV series Livewire – Communities, confronting homophobia publicly and engaging directly with viewers.
-The emotional toll of activism was significant, particularly after Nkoli’s death from AIDS in 1998; Ditsie honoured him in her 2002 documentary, Simon and I.
+The emotional toll of activism was significant, particularly after Nkoli's death from AIDS in 1998; Ditsie honoured him in her 2002 documentary, Simon and I.

 Ditsie has remained a steadfast voice for intersectional justice, calling out global inequalities and defending trans rights.
 She centres queer women of color in the struggle and insists that true liberation is only possible when the most marginalized are free.

 In 2019, Claremont Graduate University in California awarded her the title of Doctor of Humane Letters for her work.

 Alongside her activism, she keeps one personal goal: making sure Boy George knows the impact he had on her life.
-In 2020, Boy George paid tribute to her in the song “Rainbow in the Dark.”
+In 2020, Boy George paid tribute to her in the song "Rainbow in the Dark."

 On 10 September 2022, Ditsie married Nicole, who chose to take her surname.

-Thirty-five years after South Africa’s first Pride, Dr Beverly Ditsie called for a boycott of Joburg Pride 2025, criticising its drift towards sponsorship and spectacle at the expense of its activist roots.
+Thirty-five years after South Africa's first Pride, Dr Beverly Ditsie called for a boycott of Joburg Pride 2025, criticising its drift towards sponsorship and spectacle at the expense of its activist roots.

-Through the House of Ditsie, which she co-founded with Nicole, she supported a series of community-led events that contributes to renewed discussions on the legacy and future of queer liberation in South Africa, across the African continent, and internationally.
+Through the House of Ditsie, which she co-founded with Nicole, she supports a series of community-led events that contributes to renew discussions on the legacy and future of queer liberation in South Africa, across the African continent, and internationally.